ma-lyna/ma-lyna/README.md

 - Mobile QA
-- 5 years of hands-on experience in manual software testing.
+- 5 years of hands-on experience in manual software testing
-- Interested in test automation.
+- Interested in test automation

 ### Contacts: